supervisely/developer-portal/getting-started/command-line-interface/README.md

 # Command Line Interface (CLI)

-Use Command Line Interface for easy and convenient usage of Supervisely functional right inside your console locally and with shell scripts on instance!
+Use Command Line Interface for easy and convenient usage of Supervisely functionality right inside your console locally and with shell scripts on instance!